msaswata15/Digital-Detox/README.md

 # Digital Detox App

-A modern, user-friendly app to help you focus by blocking distracting websites and apps, with a beautiful cross-platform GUI.
+A modern,user-friendly app to help you focus by blocking distracting websites and apps, with a beautiful cross-platform GUI.

 ## Features
 - **Block Websites:** Modifies Windows hosts file to block distracting sites.